 In this section, we present to you a Diwali Essay in English 500 words.
 Please read the full essay.

 Diwali, also known as Deepavali, is one of the most popular festivals of Hindus celebrated not only all across India but also by people around the World.
 The auspicious day is celebrated in commemoration of the return of Lord Rama, one of the most worshipped deities in Hinduism, to his Kingdom of Ayodhya.
-The people of Ayodhya celebrated his return by lighting up earthen oil lamps (called Diyas) and greeting each other through sharing sweets.
+The people of Ayodhya celebrated his return by lighting up earthen oil lamps (called diyas) and greeting each other by sharing sweets.
 This is why Diwali is popularly called the “Festival of Lights’.
 It signifies the triumph of light over darkness and the Good over Evil.

-Lord Rama, along with his wife Sita and his brother Laxman, was sent to an exile into the forests at the behest of Kaiakyi, who wanted her own son instead of Lord Rama to become the King.
+Lord Rama, along with his wife Sita and his brother Laxman, was sent to exile into the forests at the behest of Kaiakyi, who wanted her son instead of Lord Rama to become the King.
 While in exile, Mother Sita was abducted by Ravana, the Demon King of Lanka.
 She was taken to Lanka and kept there in miserable conditions.
 However, Lord Rama, determined to free his wife, waged war upon the kingdom of Ravana, and ultimately won the war and freed Mother Sita.
 This day is celebrated as Dussehra.

 After killing Ravana, Lord Ram, Sita and Laxman returned to their Kingdom Ayodhya.
 They were welcomed by the people of Ayodhya with great enthusiasm by lighting earthen oil lamps all around the city and their homes.
 Thus, this day marked the triumph of light over dark.

 Thus on Diwali, people light lamps, colourful lights and burst crackers to make more light shine in the dark.
-People worship Lord Ganesh and Goddess Lakshmi on the auspicious day of Diwali for good wealth and well being of the family.
+People worship Lord Ganesh and Goddess Lakshmi on the auspicious day of Diwali for good wealth and the well-being of the family.
 It is also believed that Lord Rama, after returning to Ayodhya, worshipped Lord Ganesh and Goddess Lakshmi.
-It is also believed that Goddess Lakshmi visits homes and offices of the devotees to bless them.
+It is also believed that Goddess Lakshmi visits the homes and offices of the devotees to bless them.
 Hence, people clean their houses and offices thoroughly before Diwali.

 The celebrations of Diwali go on for five days that are Dhanteras, Naraka Chaturdashi, Lakshmi Pooja, Govardhan Pooja, and Bhai Dooj.
 Also, the day before Diwali is called Choti Diwali.
-People apply aromatic oils on thi day.
-Also,Diwali falls exactly 20 days after Dussehra.
-People make decorations in their homes, and light led lights wear new clothes, eat and share desserts with family, colleagues and friends.
+People apply aromatic oils on this day.
+Also, Diwali falls exactly 20 days after Dussehra.
+People make decorations in their homes, and light LED lights wear new clothes, and eat and share desserts with family, colleagues and friends.
 On Dhanteras, it is considered auspicious to purchase and shop new items, such as Gold, Silver etc. In all, the five continuous days make the festive season very lively.

 The festival of Diwali is celebrated with great enthusiasm throughout India.
 On the streets, people can be seen celebrating with friends and families, bursting crackers, lighting oil lamps and colourful lights and so on.
-It is the most favourite festival of kids and adults alike.
+It is the favourite festival of kids and adults alike.

 That’s It